-Disqualification category Applies to the applicant Evidence provided (if any) (Please specify)

-(Please tick)

-Person incapable of holding a tenancy agreement

-Person (be it the applicant, or anyone

-who usually lives with them, or might

-reasonably be expected to live with

-them, or who has done so in the past) is

-guilty of unacceptable behaviour that

-makes them unsuitable to be a tenant.

-Person (be it the applicant, or anyone

-who usually lives with them, or might

-reasonably be expected to live with

-them) has outstanding liabilities (such as

-rent or service charge arrears, or

-recharges) attributable to a tenancy

-which are more than 1/12th of the annual

-amount payable (or which was payable)

-by an applicant to a landlord in respect

-of a tenancy.

-Person (be it the applicant, or anyone who usually lives with them, or might

-reasonably be expected to live with

-them) has been found to have breached

-tenancy conditions.

-Person has not been resident in the local

-authority and does not have a minimum

-of two years continuous connection to

-the area, due to any of the following

-factors (disregards apply to applicants

-who are entitled to be afforded a

-reasonable preference for an allocation

-of social rented housing as defined in

-law, including persons who are survivors

-of domestic abuse and Armed Forces

-personnel).

-Person (be it the applicant, or anyone

-who usually lives with them, or might

-reasonably be expected to live with

-them) who are homeowners,

-encompassing anyone who has a

-mortgage for the whole or part of their

-home
+Disqualification category Applies to the applicant (Please tick) Evidence provided (if any) (Please specify) Person incapable of holding a tenancy agreement Person (be it the applicant, or anyone who usually lives with them, or might reasonably be expected to live with them, or who has done so in the past) is guilty of unacceptable behaviour that makes them unsuitable to be a tenant.
+Person (be it the applicant, or anyone who usually lives with them, or might reasonably be expected to live with them) has outstanding liabilities (such as rent or service charge arrears, or recharges) attributable to a tenancy which are more than 1/12th of the annual amount payable (or which was payable) by an applicant to a landlord in respect of a tenancy.
+Person (be it the applicant, or anyone who usually lives with them, or might reasonably be expected to live with them) has been found to have breached tenancy conditions.
+Person has not been resident in the local authority and does not have a minimum of two years continuous connection to the area, due to any of the following factors (disregards apply to applicants who are entitled to be afforded a reasonable preference for an allocation of social rented housing as defined in law, being persons who are survivors of domestic abuse and Armed Forces personnel).
+Person (be it the applicant, or anyone who usually lives with them, or might reasonably be expected to live with them) who are homeowners, encompassing anyone who has a mortgage for the whole or part of their home, subject to disregard criteria set out in 3.2.9.
 Person (be it the applicant, joint applicant or partner) has combined

 financial resources consistent with the

-inianciai resources consistent with the

-UK Government's upper limit for savings set out in the common rules of the DWP
+UK Government's upper limit for savings

+set out in the common rules of the DWP

 Benefit and Pension Rates (disregards

-apply to Armed Forces personnel).
+apply to Armed Forces personnel and in

+certain circumstances those awaiting

+discharge from hospital or residential

+care, and those needing a move to a

+substantially adapted property - see

+section 3.2.10 for detailed criteria).